Director: Lamark Shaw, MA

 All students are eligible to receive academic credit while gaining practical on-the-job training, and experience.
-Internships help students to learn workplace values and attitudes necessary to succeed.
+Internships help students to learn workplace values and skills necessary to succeed.
 The Career Field Experience curriculum is individually designed to meet each student’s goals for personal and professional development and career objectives.
 Internship locations include businesses, government, not-for-profit agencies, public and private institutions and may also be arranged in the hometown where the student resides or as part of a semester abroad experience.
 International internship options should be discussed with the Global Programs office.

-Daemen College also recognizes the New York State Assembly Internship program in Albany N.Y., for 15 academic credits (9 credits internship and two 3-credit academic courses).
-This program offers college students an opportunity to participate in state government and the legislative process through a well-structured, practical learning experience.
+Daemen University also recognizes the New York State Assembly Internship program in Albany N.Y., for 15 academic credits (9 credits internship and two 3-credit academic courses).
+This program offers students an opportunity to participate in state government and the legislative process through a well-structured, practical learning experience.
 The Assembly Intern Committee awards a stipend to each session intern.

 Each field experience links academic and core curriculum competencies with an emphasis on communication and critical thinking skills.
 Academic credit must be arranged prior to the internship experience with approval from Career Services and the student’s faculty advisor and is granted for each experience depending upon the number of hours completed in the field during the semester.
 One academic credit is earned for every forty hours interned at the location site.
-In addition to the hours spent on site, students will participate in and complete a series of academic projects.
+In addition to the hours spent on-site, students will participate in and complete a series of academic projects.
 The Career Services staff, faculty, and the student’s site supervisor offer guidance and evaluation of the student’s performance.
 Final letter grades are granted upon completion of all field experience requirements.
 Internships are offered each semester, including inter-semester and summer.

 MAJORS REQUIRED TO PARTICIPATE IN AN INTERNSHIP